- Basic information

 Physiotherapy

-Due to the different needs of acute and chronic patients, their therapies differ.
+Due to the different needs of acute and chronic patients, their therapy differs.
 Acute patients undergo intensive rehabilitation.
-It consists of individual physiotherapy, it is about 2 hours 1 therapy per day.
-Group exercise is added to individual therapy twice a week.
-Individual therapy is complemented by exercises on devices - verticalization table or stand, motomed letto and motomed viva.
-If the state of health allows it, the patient also undergoes therapy on the Lokomat device and functional electrical stimulation on the RT2 device.
+This is made up of individual physiotherapy, it is approximately 2 x 1 hour therapy sessions per day.
+Group exercises are added to individual therapy twice a week.
+Individual therapy is complemented by exercises on equipment - verticalization table or stand, motomed letto and motomed viva.

-The physiotherapy plan includes kinesiotherapy, rehabilitation on a neurophysiological basis - Vojta's method, DNS concept - dynamic neuromuscular stabilization, Bobath concept, SET concept, mobilization and soft tissue techniques, respiratory rehabilitation, active and passive exercises and more.
+The physiotherapy plan includes kinesiotherapy, rehabilitation based on neurophysiology - Vojt's method, DNS concept - dynamic neuromuscular stabilization, Bobath concept, S-E-T concept, soft tissue mobilization and techniques, respiratory rehabilitation, active and passive exercises and others.

 Occupational therapy

-Occupational therapy is an essential part of the rehabilitation of acute patients.
-Its aim is to help restore or regain the activities needed to carry out normal daily activities (eg dressing, saturating, ...) lost as a result of an accident or illness.
-One of the important activities of an occupational therapist is to take care of the upper limbs (hands), which we need to perform normal daily activities.
+Occupational therapy is also an essential part of the rehabilitation of acute patients.
+Its aim is to help restore or regain the activities needed to carry out normal daily activities (e.g. dressing, breathing, ...) lost as a result of injury or illness.
+One of the important activities of an occupational therapist is the care of the upper limbs (hands), which we need to carry out normal daily activities.

-The occupational therapist uses various activities, activities, a modified environment and compensatory aids for his therapy.
-It also helps patients to choose these aids, always individually according to the patient's health condition and specific situation.
+The occupational therapist uses various activities, activities, adapted environments and compensatory aids for his therapy.
+It also helps patients choose these aids, always individually according to the patient's health condition and specific situation.

 Care for chronic patients